 Q. What factors are taken into consideration when making the decision to delay or cancel school?

 A. Student safety is the ultimate factor in determining whether school needs to be delayed or canceled.
 Traction for our buses and for motorists driving in the vicinity of our buses is a prime concern.
 Visibility for our bus drivers is essential, and wind-chill factors are also considered.
 We do not want students waiting at bus stops if dangerous wind-chill conditions exist.
 District personnel monitor local radar information and weather service information to determine if a storm will necessitate a delay of school or a cancellation.
-We must also take into consideration the conditions of ALL streets and roads in the school district, not just city of Dublin streets.
-More than 40 percent of our more than 15,500 students do not live in the City of Dublin.
-City of Dublin streets are often in better condition than rural roads or city of Columbus streets following a snowstorm.
-There are about 1,400 streets and roads in the District.
-Due to the size of the District, it is possible we will have adverse driving conditions in one part of the district, while roads are just fine in other parts.
+We must also take into consideration the conditions of ALL streets and roads in the District, not just city of Dublin streets.
+More than 40 percent of our more than 16,250 students do not live in the City of Dublin.
+City of Dublin streets are often in better condition than rural roads or City of Columbus streets following a snowstorm.
+There are about 1,400 streets and roads in the District, therefore, adverse driving conditions may be present in one part of the district, while roads are just fine in other parts.
 The timing of a storm may also be an issue.
 If snow is falling when buses are set to begin their routes, we may need a delay for road crews to get on top of the situation, or our own plow teams to open a path to the schools before it is safe to proceed with classes.
+Please note, if Dublin City Schools is closed due to inclement weather, private school bus routes will also be canceled that day.

 Q. Is it possible school could be delayed due to weather?

 A. Yes.
-The district may implement a two-hour delay depending upon weather conditions.
-The district will NOT use one-hour delays.
-It is important for parents to know that if a two-hour delay is announced, they need to continue to check the media and web site for updated information.
+The District may implement a two-hour delay depending upon weather conditions.
+We will NOT use one-hour delays.
+It is important for parents to know that if a two-hour delay is announced, they need to continue to check the media and website for updated information.
 In scenarios where power does not get restored, a fog does not lift, or road conditions do not improve, two-hour delays may turn into closures.
-In the event of a two-hour delay, please stay tuned to your local media and the District’s web site as the delay may evolve into a closure.
+In the event of a two-hour delay, please stay tuned to your local media and www.dublinschools.net as the delay may evolve into a closure.

 Q. If the start of a school day must be delayed, how will the day run?